ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 ### 4.2.
 Second Stage: Voltage Amplification (uA741CP)

-Once the AMP03 gives a ground-referenced signal ($0 - 0.2\text{V}$), we need to scale it up to read it by the Arduino anlog reading pin with maximum resolution across its full $0 - 5\text{V}$ range.
+Once the AMP03 gives the $0 - 0.2\text{V}$ ground-referenced signal, we need to scale it up to read it by the Arduino analog reading pin with maximum resolution across its full $0 - 5\text{V}$ range.
+For this, we have to consider how much we have to amplify the voltage.
+The answer is simple, as this shunt model shows, when a 2A current is flowing through it, a 0.2V voltage is measured in its terminals.

+Apparently, the Arduino can read this $0 - 0.2\text{V}$ signal directly, but the precision will be very low.
+To understand why:

+* **Direct reading without amplification:** The Arduino ADC has 10 bits of resolution (1024 steps for $0 - 5\text{V}$, which means $\approx 4.88\text{ mV}$ per step).
+If we only input $0.2\text{V}$, the Arduino will only use about 41 steps out of 1024 ($0.2\text{V} / 0.00488\text{V} \approx 41$).
+This gives a very coarse resolution of $\approx 49\text{ mA}$ per step.
+* **Amplified reading:** Amplifying that signal to the Arduino's 10 bits analog input, we can use the full $0 - 5\text{V}$ range and all 1024 steps, winning precision in the current read down to $\approx 1.95\text{ mA}$ per step.

 For this second stage, a standard UA741CP operational amplifier was set up in a non-inverting amplifier configuration.

 <p align="center">
   <img src="image_c22d07.png" alt="UA741CP Non-Inverting Stage Schematic" width="70%">